 “Everything that makes for a noble progress or regress among mankind, every new important idea, every new kind of behavior, pregnant with consequences, which the rulers, priests, fashion or accident enduringly bring among a mass of men should be called by us, out of a lack of a more appropriate word, invention.”
 [67 Weltgeschichte]

 Invention or discovery – this, Schlözer thought, was the secret hero of history.
 Not the discoverer, necessarily: “The inventors (alphzai) themselves are mostly unknown.
-Often they don’t deserve to be eternalized: than not seldom, simply accident lead a weak head to a discovery, that only later generations learned to use.”
+Often they don’t deserve to be eternalized,for, not seldom, simple accident leads a weak head to a discovery, that only later generations learned to use.”

-It was also the secret of Europe’s dominance.
+This is the secret of Europe’s dominance.
 For small Europe was the ground zero of discovery.
 Europe, not coincidentally, defined discovery – the verb preeminently described the European act or gaze.
 America, to use the most obvious instance, may have been seen by millions of its children, and yet it was only when it was seen by Europeans that it was discovered.
-Thus, like the meat in a nutshell, crack open the word discovery and you find universal history itself before you.
+Crack open the word discovery and you find universal history itself before you.

 It is a curiously non-heroic heroic history.
 Schlözer, one of Germany’s truly Enlightened intellectuals, was ruthlessly mocking of an older, heroic history that placed kings merely because they were kings at the center of historical action.